Brannon S. Bickel

 Between sea duty assignments, CAPT Bickel completed an instructor pilot tour with the Seahawks of HSL-41, served as Flag Aide to Commander Naval Air Forces, and was the Military Assistant to the Under Secretary of Defense for Personnel and Readiness in the Office of the Secretary of Defense.
 He served as the Helicopter Community’s Commander Detailer, PERS-431B, at the Naval Personnel Command in Millington, TN.
 Additionally, he commanded HSM-41 Seahawks, the West Coast MH-60R Fleet Replacement Squadron, from June 2017 to July 2019.
 While under his command, the Seahawks earned the COMPACFLT Retention Excellence Award and the CNO Aviation Safety Award for 2018.
 He was selected to assume duties in November 2019 as Deputy Wing Commander for Helicopter Maritime Strike Wing, Pacific.

-Captain Perrella has accumulated 2,900 mishap-free flight hours.
-He is a Joint Qualified Officer and personal decorations include the Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal (strike/flight award), Navy and Marine Corps Commendation Medal (six awards), and various unit and campaign awards.
+Captain Bickel has accumulated over 2,700 flight hours in Naval aircraft.
+His personal decorations include the Defense Meritorious Service Medal, the Meritorious Service Medal (four awards), the Navy and Marine Corps Commendation Medal (two awards), the Navy and Marine Corps Achievement Medal, and various unit awards.